 It’s the first free and, in my opinion, one of the happier generations in recent Polish history.
 They can change bad stereotypes.
 This is the best and the most natural way of promoting Poland.”

 Grazyna Plebanek has mentioned in previous interviews that growing up under communism meant that she was exposed to excellent literature, and when I ask her about this she is delighted to discuss her upcoming publication.

 “I just finished a book about literary texts that inspired me as a writer and woman.
 It’ll be published next year.
 Some titles I mention were important not only for me, but for my generation, people born under communism, working in capitalism,” she explains.

-She notes that a handful of female Polish writers also appear, adding “I concentrate on novels, diaries, essays that I found rebellious as a woman, thanks to which I see ‘rebelliousness’ as the one of ways to be oneself.”
+She notes that a handful of Polish women writers also appear, adding “I concentrate on novels, diaries, essays that I found rebellious as a woman, thanks to which I see ‘rebelliousness’ as one of the ways to be oneself.”